jonathan-g/rhoedown/README.md

 controlling HTML output and supported markdown extensions can be optionally specified.

-The package also exports the underlying Sundown C extension API which enables creating and calling custom renderers using the `renderMarkdown` function.
+The package also exports the underlying Hoedown C extension API which enables creating and calling custom renderers using the `renderMarkdown` function.